andypf/json-viewer/README.md

 - Indent: Increase the indentation level by one (+1).
 - Indent: Decrease the indentation level by one (-1).
 - Search: Search for specific elements within the JSON.

-## Using as a React Component

-You can also use the "json-viewer" component as a React component in your React applications.

 ## Themes